quan612/TestPlaneTicket/README.md

 # TestPlaneTicket         [![Build Status](https://travis-ci.com/quan612/TestPlaneTicket.png?branch=master)](https://travis-ci.com/quan612/TestPlaneTicket)

-A Simple Selenium project written in Java to demonstrate how I build the test automation in my workplace.
+A simple Selenium project written in Java to demonstrate how I built the test automation in my workplace.

 ## Introduction

 The project follows page object framework design pattern.
 The page objects classes contain page elements, methods, actions, test methods for a page.
-Then there are separated tests - cucumber or testNG, calling to these methods and perform assertions.
+Then there are separated tests - cucumber or TestNG, calling these methods and perform assertions.

 ## Project structure